 Typical audit red flags

 If you own your own business or have self-employed income, you’re already at a greater risk for an audit than the average tax payer when it comes to taxes across the board.
-Some conditions that seem to bring special scrutiny from the IRS on the whole (not just with sales-tax) include:

 - cash-intensive business activities